- Heart Disease Slideshow Pictures

 Alternatively, a medicine called adenosine is administered, which simulates the physiology of the coronary artery circulation during exercise.
-Adenosine is combined with radionuclide isotope imaging to provide a very accurate test for the detection of significant CAD.
+Adenosine is combined with radionuclide isotope imaging to provide a very accurate test for the detection of significant coronary heart disease.
 A newer agent, regadenoson (Lexiscan), is often used as it seems to be better tolerated.
-Pharmacological stress testing is commonly performed in patients who are thought to be at high risk for significant CAD and who are scheduled for major non-cardiac surgical procedures.
-These patients are often unable to perform exercise stress testing due to the underlying condition for which they require surgery.
+Pharmacological stress testing is commonly performed in individuals who are thought to be at high risk for significant coronary heart disease and who are scheduled for major non-cardiac surgical procedures.
+These people often are unable to perform exercise stress testing due to the underlying condition for which they require surgery.
 In this setting, pharmacological stress testing is invaluable in assessing the cardiac risk of patients prior to surgery.

-Are there other tests for CAD that are noninvasive?
+Are there other tests for coronary heart disease that are noninvasive?

-A new noninvasive test for the detection of CAD is electron beam computerized tomography (EBCT), or calcium scoring.
+A new noninvasive test for the detection of coronary heart disease is electron beam computerized tomography (EBCT), or calcium scoring.
 Unlike the above mentioned stress tests that measure the heart's physiology, EBCT is designed to measure calcium deposits in the coronary arteries.

-In patients with CAD, the plaques which make up the blockages contain significant amounts of calcium, which can be detected with the CT scanner and the amount of blockage is calculated by calcium scoring.
+In individuals with coronary heart disease, the plaques which make up the blockages contain significant amounts of calcium, which can be detected with the CT scanner and the amount of blockage is calculated by calcium scoring.
 This test will identify calcium in blockages as mild as 10%-20%, which would not be detected by standard physiological testing.
-When such mild blockages are detected, however, the only recommended therapy is risk factor modification (cholesterol lowering and cessation of smoking if applicable), and adjunctive use of aspirin and certain vitamins; such therapy would be advised in all patients with risk factors for CAD, regardless of the results of any noninvasive tests.
+When such mild blockages are detected, however, the only recommended therapy is risk factor modification (cholesterol lowering and cessation of smoking if applicable), and adjunctive use of aspirin and certain vitamins; such therapy would be advised in all persons with risk factors for coronary heart disease, regardless of the results of any noninvasive tests.